harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ```

-As you can see, sensible information is pulled from the `azure-files-secret`, the share `aks-cron` is referenced with `readOnly` set to `false`. `claimRef` represents the binding between the *PV* and the *Persistent Volume Claim* (*PVC*) which we’ll create in a minute.
+As you can see, sensible information is pulled from the `azure-files-secret`, the share `aks-cron` is referenced with `readOnly` set to `false`. `claimRef` represents the binding between the *PV* and the *Persistent Volume Claim* (*PVC*) which we'll create in a minute.

 ### Persistent Volume Claim
 In Kubernetes, a *Persistent Volume Claim* (*PVC*) is a request for storage.
 You can compare it to a regular *Pod*, Pods are requesting CPU and Memory whereas PVC request storage.
-Let’s create another `yaml` and request the previously created PV.
+Let's create another `yaml` and request the previously created PV.

 ```yaml
 # persistent-volume-claim.yaml